McIndi/delve/doc/user/Searching_Filtering_and_More.md

 When you use `qs_*` commands, the arguments are parsed into expressions that Django can understand.
 This means you can use functions and complex expressions to manipulate your data.

+### Available Field Classes

+The following Django model field classes are available for use in query annotations and transformations (Can be passed to Cast, ExpressionWrapper, etc.):

+- `CharField`: For string data.
+- `TextField`: For large text data.
+- `IntegerField`: For integer values.
+- `FloatField`: For floating-point numbers.
+- `BooleanField`: For boolean values.
+- `DateField`: For date values.
+- `DateTimeField`: For date and time values.
+- `TimeField`: For time values.
+- `DecimalField`: For fixed-point decimal numbers.
+- `DurationField`: For time durations and intervals.

 ### Special Functions

 There are some special functions that are particularly useful for searching, transforming, and visualizing your data: